aws-samples/aws-serverless-application-catalog-workshop/workshop/content/030_application/delete-sample.en.md

 weight = 33
 +++

-Now that we have it clear that we are not satisfied with the default structure, delete the app you create and let's rebuilt applying some best practices.
+Now that we have it clear that we are not satisfied with the default structure, delete the app you create and let's rebuild applying some best practices.

 ```sh
 cd ~/environment/